vbmacher/qsOS/README.md

 ![](start.png)

-In order to load local files onto a floppy disk, you require QFS emulator, which is a DOS program underastanding the QSS filesystem.
+In order to load local files onto a floppy disk, you require QFS emulator, which is a DOS program understanding the QSS filesystem.
 Yes, this OS uses custom filesystem, called QFS (Quick File System).
 In order to run it, I use DOSBox:

 ```
 > dosbox

-C:\> imgmount A floppy.flp -t floppy
 C:\> cd QSS\bin
+C:\QSS\bin> imgmount A floppy.flp -t floppy
 C:\QSS\bin> QFSEMU.EXE
 ```